Mr-Quin/danmaku-anywhere/README.en.md

 ## Wait, what is danmaku?

+Danmaku, also known as bullet comments or barrage comments, is a form of user-generated commentary that overlays a video.

+If you are familiar with vertical-scrolling chat rooms such as Twitch chat, danmaku is similar but with the comments being displayed on the video itself.

 [Wikipedia page](https://en.wikipedia.org/wiki/Danmaku_subtitling)

-You know Twitch chat or YouTube Live chat, where scrolling comments are displayed next to the video?

-Imagine that, but the comments are overlaid on top of the video and flying across the screen.

 ## Features